Berkshire Bees: Supporter-led takeover part 2

-The Directors were keen to point out that it is thanks to fans, volunteers, sponsors and partners that the club was saved.

 Closure of the Hive

 In May 2020, the Bees announced that the JNL Bracknell Complex were "commencing meaningful statutory consultations on potential staff redundancies." due to the impact of the COVID-19 pandemic.
 Fans were assured that season tickets would be refunded, should the club be unable to participate in the upcoming 20/21 season, promising a further update after the 30-day statutory consultation period.
 In July 2020, the Bees announced that the Hive would be permanently closed with immediate effect, after a financially viable plan to keep the complex open could not be found.
 The Bees assured fans that positive progress was being made in finding a new home for the 20/21 season and beyond, stating "whilst the Hive may have closed, the club will live on.
 Whilst bricks and mortar are important, this club is about people, family and community".
 In August 2020, the Bees announced they would be playing their home games out of the Slough Ice Arena, sharing with the Slough Jets organisation.
 Due to the change of location, the Bracknell Bees Ice Hockey Club became the Bees Ice Hockey Club.
 This name remained until 2024, when the club became known as the Berkshire Bees.